suffolklibraries/lgc/content/collections/events/lowestoft-movers-02-08.md

     content:
       -
         type: text
-        text: 'A chance to meet people, move together and enjoy refreshments and a chat afterwards.'
+        text: 'By encouraging more people to enjoy dance as a sociable activity, Lowestoft Movers offers the opportunity to get moving in an informal way and to have fun whilst doing so.
+The class includes one hour of movement followed by some social time with tea, coffee and biscuits.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Classes will include an hour of movement with time to socialise at the end with tea, coffee and biscuits.'
+        text: 'The weekly sessions for everyone over 55 are designed to boost mental and physical health, and include a chance to socialise and connect with others, but most importantly to have fun.
+Sessions will be led by an experienced dance artist and are suitable for all levels of mobility.
+No dance experience is necessary.'
   -
     type: heading
     attrs: